0xLighthouse/signals/WHITEPAPER.md

 The SIGNALS protocol uses an on-chain smart contract and works in the following way:

-**1. Users submit initiatives to the system.** These can be specific proposals of things they think the community should do, or even just a "wish-list" of actions they would like to see taken.
+**1. Users submit initiatives to the system.** It is up to the community to decide what amount of detail is expected to be included.
+For example, a community could require initiatives to be specific, detailed proposals of actions to take, or they could encourage participants to submit rough ideas as a way to surface what should be explored more.

-**2. Community members who hold governance tokens (or other tokens designated for use with SIGNALS) can lock up and stake their tokens in support of or opposition to the initiatives they care about most most.** It us up to the individual to decide how many tokens and for how long they should be locked; locking up tokens for longer increases the weight they provide for the initiative to which they are applied, but has a higher opportunity cost.
+**2. Community members who hold governance tokens (or other tokens designated for use with SIGNALS) can lock up and stake their tokens in support of, or opposition to, the initiatives they care about most most.** It us up to the individual to decide how many tokens and for how long they should be locked.
+This allows users who hold less tokens to lock them up for longer, exchanging furture opportunity cost for immediate staking weight.

-**3. The community can easily see which initiatives have received the most support, and initiatives that surpass a specified threshold of support can be "actioned."** This removes the initiative from the system, immediately returns all staked funds to the original owners, and signals to the community that the initiative is ready to be acted upon: e.g. a proposal is popular enough to submit, a need is high enough priority to add to the budget, etc.
+**3. The community can easily see which initiatives have received the most support, and initiatives that surpass a specified threshold of support can be "actioned."** This removes the initiative from the system, immediately returns all staked funds to the original owners, and signals to the community that the initiative is ready to be acted upon: e.g. a proposal is popular enough to submit for a formal vote, a need is high enough priority to add to the budget, etc.

 **4. Initiatives that receive no support for a specified period of time can be "deactivated."** These initiates are removed from the system, and tokens are returned to their original owners after a cooldown period.

-**5. The weight of tokens decays over time, keeping initiatives timely.** Although a lukewarm idea that gets moderate support contunually over a long period of time could add up to a lot of tokens, it is not as powerful as an idea that has a lot of support all at once.
+**5. The weight of tokens decays over time, keeping initiatives timely.** Although a lukewarm idea that gets moderate support contunually over a long period of time could add up to a lot of tokens staked, it is not as powerful as an idea that has a lot of support all at once.

+Decay is also essential for making lockup time a more balanced alternative to staking more tokens.
+A longer lockup essentially takes future opportunity cost and applies it to the current staking weight right now.
+If that weight did not decay, there would be no temporal transfer of opportunity cost from the future to the present.

 ## Configuration